The word “cisgender” refers to any person for whom the gender assigned to them when they were born is accurate to the person that they are.

 Some people realize later on in life that they are not cisgender

 Not every transgender person realizes they are trans early on in life.
-It’s easy for transgender people to think they’re actually cisgender.
+It’s easy for transgender people to think they’re actually cisgender, and it might take them a long time to come to understand their true gender identity.
 This can be for all kinds of reasons:

 - It seems like being cisgender is the only option, so they deeply repress their feelings and lose connection to who they are